ResearchMethods/Onderzoeksplan/research_plan_s4549775.md

 # Planning

+We plan on conducting our research over the course of 12 weeks.

 To deploy an IPv10 solution we first need to create an implementation of the spec, as there is currently none available.
 To this end we first design a system that fulfills the requirements of the IPv10 specification draft.
 Then we begin implementing that design, while continually testing that no regressions occur, and we adhere to the spec.

 \begin{center}